links-ads/igarss-fmars/README.md

 ### Dataset generation

-The dataset used for the training and testing can be generated via the Python package [igarss-fmars-gen](https://github.com/links-ads/igarss-fmars-gen).
-Both the original Maxar Open Data dataset and the annotations genereted by the package are needed.
+The Dataset is available as [parquet files](https://huggingface.co/datasets/links-ads/fmars-dataset), to be rasterized, or can be generated with the package [igarss-fmars-gen](https://github.com/links-ads/igarss-fmars-gen) Both the original Maxar Open Data dataset and the annotations genereted with FMARS are needed.
 An example of data folder structure can be:

 ```
 data/